One of Wedgwood’s proudest claims-to-fame is as the birthplace of the Burke-Gilman Trail which officially opened on

 Seattle of the 1870s was a remote, hard-to-reach region hampered by the lack of roads or rail transportation.
 At first Seattle relied upon water transport to receive merchandise from San Francisco and send raw materials out, primarily timber.
 As trees were cut down and the available timber was farther away from the shores of Puget Sound, it became more and more essential to have rail transport.
 The need was sharpened by the discovery of coal in eastern King County in areas such as Gilman (Issaquah) and Newcastle (Renton area).
 Coal was the fuel of choice for local industries prior to the use of electricity, and getting the coal into Seattle was a very laborious task without a continuous rail line.

 Beginning in the 1870s city leaders lobbied to get railway corporations to build a terminus, but Seattle was consistently bypassed in favor of Tacoma.
 On May Day 1874 nearly the whole population of Seattle turned out to begin digging a roadbed for Seattle’s own railroad, without any help from big corporations.
-The line was to cross the Cascade Mountains at Snoqualmie Pass and join with another railroad at Walla Walla, thus the name “Seattle & Walla Walla Railroad.”
+It was originally planned that the line would cross the Cascade Mountains at Snoqualmie Pass and join with another railroad at Walla Walla, thus the name “Seattle & Walla Walla Railroad.”

 The Seattle, Lake Shore & Eastern Railroad